Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Homeworks-2/String-Object/README.md

 ## Print parts of string

 Print all the next 7 letters starting from index 11 of the following string:
-<br> S1 = "My Name is Khadija Rejjaoui" at index 2
+<br> S1 = "My Name is Khadija Rejjaoui"
 <br> Output:
 <br> Khadija

+## Add character at the end of string

+Add '.' at the end of the following string
+<br> S1 = "My Name is Khadija Rejjaoui"
+<br> Output:
+<br> My Name is Khadija Rejjaoui.